mmedum/prometheus-workshop/part1/readme.md

 ### Exercise

+- Add the `python-service` as a new scrape target in the `prometheus.yml` file and start all the services again.
 - Add another `dotnet-service` and `go-service` to `docker-compose.yml` and extend `prometheus.yml` to scrape the new targets.
 Remember that since every service is running in docker, it is possible to use the name of the service,